-- a) there has been a misunderstanding about the requirements of the relevant constitutional documents: - b) information has been received and certified by the general secretary that a candidate has appealed to a "non-Rotary agency" prior to completing the RI election review procedures.
-In such instances the president shall, in accordance with RI Bylaws

-10.070.5. and on behalf of the Board, send a "show-cause" letter by priority mail to the candidate requesting information within 15 days indicating that the lawsuit was not filed on his behalf.
-Upon the candidate's failure to provide adequate evidence that the action was not taken on the candidate's behalf, the President, on behalf of the Board, shall notify the candidate that he or she is disqualified for the election in question, without referral to the RI election review committee.
+- a) there has been a misunderstanding about the requirements of the relevant constitutional documents; - b) information has been received and certified by the general secretary that a candidate has appealed to a "non-Rotary agency" prior to completing the RI election review procedures.
+In such instances the president shall, in accordance with RI Bylaws 10.070.5. and on behalf of the Board, send a "show-cause" letter by priority mail to the candidate requesting information within 15 days indicating that the lawsuit was not filed on his behalf.
+Upon the candidate's failure to provide adequate evidence that the action was not taken on the candidate's behalf, the President, on behalf of the Board, shall notify the candidate that he or she is disqualified for the election in question and from contesting any elective office of RI in the future for a period as determined by the board, without referral to the RI election review committee.
 The president shall also notify the executive committee of any action taken pursuant to this subsection.

 In all other situations, the president shall, in consultation with the chair of the election review committee, select three members of that committee (one of whom shall be designated as convener) to serve as a panel to evaluate the complaint.
 Any member of the committee, however, may disqualify himself or herself from considering a particular complaint.
 Any vacancy on the panel shall be filled in the same manner.
 The election complaint will be administered in accordance with the procedures set forth below.
-(January 2012 Mtg., Bd.
+(June 2013 Mtg., Bd.
 Dec.
-158)
+196)

 Source: March 1992 Mtg., Bd.
 Dec.
 183. Amended by November 1995 Mtg., Bd.
 Dec.
 81; June 1997 Mtg., Bd.
 Dec.
 301; June 2001 Mtg., Bd.
 Dec.
 326; July 2003 Mtg., Bd.
 Dec.
 19; June 2008 Mtg., Bd.
 Dec.
 239; January 2012 Mtg., Bd.
 Dec.
-158
+158; June 2013 Mtg., Bd.
+Dec.
+196